 A few seconds later, something landed on Lance’s head and began digging its sharp talons into his scalp.
 Warm blood flowed through his hair.
 As he flailed his arms in agony, a pair of feathered wings descended over his face, covering his eyes.

 Lance thrashed until the bird withdrew, flying 20 feet ahead to a low branch.
 The two stared at each other in the pale light of the quarter moon.
-With blood dribbling down his scalp, Douglas pulled his phone from his pocket and snapped a photo, then hurried for home.
-He dodged four more swoops from the bird during the walk home.
+With blood dribbling down his head, Douglas pulled his phone from his pocket and snapped a photo, then hurried for home.
+He dodged four more swoops during the walk.

 Lance, who works as an oil cleanup specialist in Prudhoe Bay, Alaska, sought a friend’s help to clean his wounds the following morning.
 She found six half-inch lacerations on his scalp.
 “They hurt like hell,” Lance says.
 They took weeks to heal.

 “I’m not going to lie and say I don’t think about it,” he says.
 “Having spent most my life on this island, where nothing can hurt you, this changes the way you think.
-It took away some of the safety and joy of being on the island.”
+It took away some of the safety and joy of being here.”